Real Help For ADHD

 Reaching an accurate ADHD diagnosis for you or your loved one requires a detailed assessment by a licensed psychotherapist.
 During the evaluation, I will ask questions to the caregivers, kids, teens, or individual and conduct psychological assessments to determine whether the symptoms meet the ADHD diagnosis or a different condition.

-To meet the criteria for ADHD, the signs of inattention, hyperactivity, and/or impulsivity must be severe, persistent, and long-term, impeding the individual’s functioning or development.
+To meet the criteria for ADHD, the signs of inattention, hyperactivity, and/or impulsivity must be severe, persistent, and lasting, mult impede the individual’s functioning or development.

 A timely and precise diagnosis is the first step of ADHD treatment.
 It provides a clear roadmap for you and your family and allows us to prepare a plan moving forward.

-If you have questions about the ADHD assessment process, let’s talk.
+If you have questions about the ADHD assessment process, just click ‘Request Appointment‘ above for a free consultation.

 Common Benefits of ADHD Treatment